coderamen666/srd-v3.5-md/spells/spells-m-o.md

 bonus on attack and damage rolls is +1 per four caster levels (maximum +5).

-Alternatively, you may imbue all of the creature's natural weapons with a +1 enhancement bonus (regardless of your caster level).
+Alternatively, you may imbue all of the creature’s natural weapons with a +1 enhancement bonus (regardless of your caster level).

 *Greater magic fang* can be made permanent with a *permanency* spell.